Chart Color Schemes

 West Perth is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-West Perth has a high level of cultural diversity, with 31.7% of its population speaking a language other than English at home and 50.3% born overseas.
-Christianity is the predominant religion in West Perth, making up 36.0% of people.
-Judaism is overrepresented in West Perth compared to Greater Perth, comprising 0.6% versus 0.3%.
+West Perth scores quite highly on cultural diversity, with 31.7% of its population speaking a language other than English at home and 50.3% born overseas.
+The main religion in West Perth was found to be Christianity, which makes up 36.0% of people in West Perth.
+However, the most apparent overrepresentation was in Judaism, which comprises 0.6% of the population, compared to 0.3% across Greater Perth.

 Frequently Asked Questions - Diversity